BadSh3ll/DBWS/readme.md

 ssh-keygen
 ```

 This will generate a public and private key pair in the `~/.ssh` directory.
-The name of the keys could be (id_rsa, id_rsa.pub) or (id_ed25519, id_ed25519.pub), ... etc. Depending on the algorithm
+The name of the keys could be (id_rsa, id_rsa.pub) or (id_ed25519, id_ed25519.pub), ... etc. Depending on the algorithm.

 To copy the public key to the server, you can use the following command: